August 18, 2021

-You clear your throat, sip warm tea, and cough – but it always comes back.
+You clear your throat, sip warm tea and cough – but it always comes back.
 The fickle tickle is something that we’ve all likely experienced.
-It’s that pesky itch at the back of your throat that just won’t go away, no matter how much you swallow, sip, cough, or clear.
-While it’s certainly an annoyance, a tickle at the back of your throat could be a sign that you may be coming down with the flu (or other virus or illness).
+It’s that pesky itch at the back of your throat that just won’t go away, no matter how much you swallow, sip, cough or clear.
+While it’s certainly an annoyance, a tickle at the back of your throat could be a sign that you may be coming down with the flu (or another virus or illness).
 A sore, scratchy throat signals that white blood cells and antibodies are rushing to the area to fight infection – causing inflammation and irritation.
-A sore throat that just won’t quit is usually a good indication that your body is fighting a virus and may need a little bit more tender loving care than usual.
+A sore throat that just won’t quit is usually a good indication that your body is fighting an infection and may need a little bit more tender loving care than usual.

 MedExpress Pro Tip: Sip warm tea.
-Not only does it soothe a sore throat, but also helps keep your body hydrated, which is especially important when fighting flu viruses.
+Not only does tea soothe a sore throat, but it also helps keep your body hydrated, which is especially important when fighting flu viruses.

-What’s the difference, though, between a sore throat caused by a cold or flu and a sore throat caused by allergies?
+What’s the difference, though, between a sore throat caused by the flu or another infection and a sore throat caused by allergies?
 If your sore throat is paired with sneezing and itchy eyes, two symptoms that are less common with flu, allergies are likely the culprit.

 You don’t want to wait for the tickle to turn into a stubborn sore throat.
-At the first sign of a back-of-the-throat itch, give your immune system a powerful boost with important, key nutrients and vitamins, like vitamin D and vitamin C, both of which your body needs to fight infection.
+At the first sign of a back-of-the-throat itch, give your immune system a powerful boost with important key nutrients and vitamins, like vitamin D and vitamin C, both of which your body needs to fight infection.
 Vitamin D strengthens the immune system and fights against disease.
-Plus, it’s chalk-full of antimicrobials that attack viruses that cause the flu and can actually speed up recovery time.2 Vitamin C, which can be found in fruits and vegetables as well as taken in supplement form, can also help shorten the duration of flu symptoms – but remember that overdoing it won’t help!
+Plus, vitamin D may make severe flu and COVID-19 infections less likely, although studies are mixed.2 Vitamin C, which can be found in fruits and vegetables as well as taken in supplement form, can also help shorten the duration of flu symptoms – but remember that overdoing it won’t help!
 Any extra vitamin C will go to waste and simply be flushed out of your body in your urine.

 In addition to aches and pains, chills are another tell-tale sign that your body may be fighting off a virus.
 In fact, chills are often one of the first symptoms that people notice when they’re coming down with the flu.
 That’s because when the immune system first recognizes an “invader” that threatens the body’s equilibrium, it quickly jumps into action and produces heat – through rapid muscle contraction and relaxation – to try to fight the infection.
 These rapid muscle contractions result in the chills – or shivers – we know well.
 Many people believe that chills only occur when a fever is present, but that’s not always the case.
 Most often, chills actually precede a fever and can even occur without one.